VI Rotorblade FAQs

 Q. Can the blades be shipped anywhere in the world?

 A. Yes.
-For worldwide shipments, VI typically uses Kintetsu World Express.
+For worldwide shipments, VI uses various international shipping companies.
 However, the customer may specify their own shipping company/agent if they currently have one.

 Q. What are the sizes and weights of the crates for shipping the various size blades?